 On September 25, Lieutenant-General Chevert with M. de Voyer and M. de Grollier joined the French troops already stationed at Hamm.

-During the night of September 28 to 29, as a diversion, Contades ordered Saint-Pern with his Reserve (8,000 men) to make a surprise attack on the isolated force of the Prince of Holstein (3 bns and 2 dragoon rgts).
+During the night of September 28 to 29, as a diversion, Contades ordered Saint-Pern with his Reserve (8,000 men) to make a surprise attack on the isolated force of the Duke of Holstein-Gottorp (3 bns and 2 dragoon rgts).
 Saint-Pern left Lünen, made himself master of 2 bridges over the Lippe at Lünen and Beedeburg (unidentified location).
-His corps then marched during the night to approach Holstein's positions, arriving at its destination at daybreak.
+His corps then marched during the night to approach Holstein-Gottorp's positions, arriving at its destination at daybreak.
 An Allied post on the road of Lünen temporarily delayed its advance before retiring in good order.
-Saint-Pern finally launched an assault on Bork where Holstein occupied advanced positions.
-The timidity of the French assault allowed Holstein to escape unmolested with his entire force.
+Saint-Pern finally launched an assault on Bork where Holstein-Gottorp occupied advanced positions.
+The timidity of the French assault allowed Holstein-Gottorp to escape unmolested with his entire force.

-At the end of September, Contades was instructed by Belleisle to consume or destroy all subsistence on the Upper-Lippe, in the neighbourhood of Paderborn and in the country lying between the Lippe, Paderborn and Warburg.
+At the end of September, Contades was instructed by the Duc de Belle-Isle to consume or destroy all subsistence on the Upper-Lippe, in the neighbourhood of Paderborn and in the country lying between the Lippe, Paderborn and Warburg.
 These instructions were given to prevent a march of Ferdinand on the Rhine or on the Ruhr.

 On October 5, Contades finally marched from Recklinghausen to Lichnen (unidentified location).